tullyH/spiritual-trip-report/memoir.md

 And no matter how strong or insightful the trip was, it didn’t necessarily bring me closer to that.

 ## The Inner Compass
 One of the things that developed in me during that time was kind of an inner compass—an awareness tracker.
 Think of it as a new manager in charge, not quite the boss but manages the system, whose job was to notice when I was drifting.
 His job was basically to wake me up.

+But it wasn’t just an alarm clock.
+It was also like my body was constantly scanning the environment—using my level of sensory awareness and this subtle sense of inner quiet—to measure, at any given moment, how awake I was.
+Not just whether I was present or not, but how present.
+How much space there was in my mind.
+It wasn’t something I had to think about—it just happened.
+Like a system running in the background, checking: Where am I right now?
+How clear is this moment?

-This could actually be annoying and difficult sometimes, because once you’ve seen something, you can’t unsee it.
+This inner alarm clock could actually be annoying and difficult sometimes, because once you’ve seen something, you can’t unsee it.
 You start feeling like you’re asleep whenever you’re not “awake,” and that can become exhausting.
 This inner compass, this alarm clock, became a central part of my existence.
 Sometimes it felt like I was that guy at a webinar, trying so hard not to fall asleep—but I was just too tired.